I am Ellen Helmke, the owner / operator of otis & clementine’s books & coffee.

 And so with a GREAT leap of faith on Gregg’s part, otis & clementine’s was born: my third baby.
 I am happy to respond to feedback by the community and continue to offer new and different activities such as Spanish classes, book clubs, coffeehouses/open mike nights, women’s networking nights and stitch & bitch nights.
 Most of these happen on Thursday evenings.

 You will notice that my children walk here after school from Tantallon Elementary.
-In the fall of 2014 Ingrid will go to Five Bridges Jr. High.
+In the fall of 2017 Ingrid started high school at SJA.
 She is well-trained on the cash register, and can even make you a latte or an Americano.
-I also have a lovely part-time assistant, Diana, who is here Saturday mornings and some Sundays and Thursday evenings.
+I also have a lovely part-time assistant, Diana, who is here when I am not.

 We enjoy chatting with our regular and new customers, and I learn so much every day.
 I love what I do.
 Thanks for visiting!